Top 10 Amazon River Cruise Excursions and Activities

 You will most likely see Pink River Dolphins during your time in the Amazon.
 While on board the Desafio Amazon Cruise in Brazil, guests will visit a floating pier, where they can wade in the water while Pink River Dolphins are offered fish.
 It's very exciting to be up-close to these prehistoric looking creatures!

 Guests on the Delfin I Amazon riverboat can now enjoy the very popular SUP (Stand Up Paddle Board) activity on the Amazon river in Peru.
 This water sport originated in Hawaii, but has now become a trending topic among water sport enthusiasts across North America.
 Stand up paddle boarding can be enjoyed by folks of all ages.
 It’s a cross between surfing and canoeing, on a large and stable surf board that can be paddled.
 The Amazon river is perfect for SUP since the water is calm, making it easy to balance and paddle.
 Plus, you’ll be able to explore areas of the Amazon that are not navigable by boat!

-Many Amazon River cruises, like the Tucano in Brazil, offer kayaking, allowing guests to quietly paddle in the most remote areas of the rainforest.
+Many Amazon River cruises, offer kayaking, allowing guests to quietly paddle in the most remote areas of the rainforest.
 Paddle with a skilled guide to observe the magnificent flora and fauna of the Amazon.
 Kayak excursions often take place first thing in the morning, a prime bird watching hour.
 Guides will help paddlers, both novice and experienced, to safely enjoy this extraordinary rainforest experience.
 Please note that the guides are local, with expert knowledge of the river and its currents.
 This excursions usually lasts 2-hours and are followed by a skiff, in case anyone needs a rest before the excursion is over.

 7. Canopy Bridge Walk